embroider-build/addon-blueprint/README.md

 #   my-addon/test-app-for-my-addon
 ```

-By default, 'test-app' will be used.
+By default, `test-app` will be used.

 #### `--release-it`